woodenclock/tp/docs/DeveloperGuide.md

 ## Introduction 🐻

+Welcome aboard fellow animal lover!
+We are really excited to have you here! 😉
-Wildwatch is a program for a clerk managing wildlife data in a wildlife reserve via the [Command Line Interface (CLI)](https://ay2324s1-cs2113t-w11-2.github.io/tp/DeveloperGuide.html#glossary).
+Wildwatch is a program for a clerk managing wildlife data in a wildlife reserve via the [Command Line Interface (CLI)](https://ay2324s1-cs2113t-w11-2.github.io/tp/DeveloperGuide.html#glossary-).
 Its main job is to store and present animal data required in everyday operations of the wildlife reserve.

 ### Purpose